-Intent, context and identity
+Intent, Context and Identity

 I found this interesting article by Don Marti about privacy and what would happen to marketing budgets the day users’ privacy were respected at long last.